cs3110/textbook/_sources/chapters/interp/typecheck.md

 and the primary task of semantic analysis is type checking.

-A *type system* is a mathematical description of how to determine whether an expression is *ill typed* or *well typed*, and in the latter case, what the type of the expression is.
+A *type system* is a mathematical description of how to determine whether an expression is *ill-typed* or *well-typed*, and in the latter case, what the type of the expression is.
 A *type checker* is a program that implements a type system, i.e., that implements the static semantics of the language.